yfjiang-danny/ngx_http_proxy_connect_module/README.md

 Default: `60s`
 Context: `server`

-Defines a timeout for reading a response from the proxied server.
-The timeout is set only between two successive read operations, not for the transmission of the whole response.
-If the proxied server does not transmit anything within this time, the connection is closed.
+Sets the timeout between two successive read or write operations on client or proxied server connections.
+If no data is transmitted within this time, the connection is closed.

 proxy_connect_send_timeout
 --------------------------